adloky/smalls/english/all-dorothys-adventures-in-oz.md

 " Why do they call it the Forbidden Fountain?" asked Dorothy.

-"That water," declared Ozma, gravely, "is the most danger- ous thing in all the Land of Oz.
+"That water," declared Ozma, gravely, "is the most dangerous thing in all the Land of Oz.
 It is the Water of Oblivion.
 Whoever drinks at the Forbidden Fountain at once forgets everything he has ever known."

 "Does it make one crazy?" asked Dorothy.